moj-analytical-services/rpackage_training/README.md

 ## 7. Making functions work in a package

-Generally, there are few differences between normal R code and the format of code inside a package.
-The most important consideration is how you reference functions that you are using from other packages.
-While this won't affect how your code runs, it ensures that it works correctly when your package is used by others.
+While the format of code inside a package is very similar to "normal R code", it is particularly important to properly reference functions that you are using from other packages.
+This won't affect how your code runs, but it will ensure that others code works correctly when they use your package.

 Normally when you use a function from another package, you might call that package in a library call, and then reference the function directly e.g.